junxit/us-congress-bills-117/metadata.md

 - 2022-07-29 — Introduced in House
 - 2022-07-29 — Referred to the Committee on Homeland Security, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2022-07-29 — Referred to the Committee on Homeland Security, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2022-08-01 — Referred to the Subcommittee on Emergency Preparedness, Response, and Recovery.
+- 2022-08-01 — Referred to the Subcommittee on Oversight, Management, and Accountability.
+- 2022-09-14 — Committee Consideration and Mark-up Session Held.
+- 2022-09-14 — Ordered to be Reported (Amended) by Voice Vote.
+- 2022-09-14 — Subcommittee on Emergency Preparedness, Response, and Recovery Discharged.
+- 2022-09-14 — Subcommittee on Oversight, Management, and Accountability Discharged.
+- 2022-12-20 — Committee on Energy and Commerce discharged.
+- 2022-12-20 — Committee on Energy and Commerce discharged.
+- 2022-12-20 — Placed on the Union Calendar, Calendar No. 469.
+- 2022-12-20 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+117-650, Part I.
+- 2022-12-20 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+117-650, Part I.